naman-0316/realtime-engine/README.md

 registry.Register("my-game", mygame.New)
 ```

-Nothing in `service/` or `transport/` needs to change — see
+Nothing in `service/` or `transport/` needs to change.
+Take a look at
-`internal/domain/pingpong` for a second, structurally different example
+`internal/domain/pingpong` for a second example that's structurally
-(tick-driven rather than purely turn-based).
+different from tic-tac-toe (tick-driven instead of purely turn-based).